merdok/homebridge-miot/README.md

     - *password* - [required] the MiCloud password
     - *country* - [optional] the country where the servers are located for your devices. **Default: "cn"**
     - *forceMiCloud* - [optional] forces to use MiCloud even when the device supports local commands.
 Matter-enabled robot cleaners try local MIOT first and fall back to HAP/MiCloud when local setup fails. **Default: false**
     - *useCachedSession* - [optional] use a cached MiCloud session.
-Useful when 2FA is needed for the account.
-Use the homebrige ui to create a session.
-The recommended flow is the QR code login because Xiaomi's password login can now require a browser-only auth flow. **Default: false**
+Useful when 2FA is needed for the account and as a connection/reachability fallback for Matter robots.
+The recommended QR-code flow handles Xiaomi's browser-only authentication; the UI can also reuse the latest successful discovery login when **Cache MiCloud session** is pressed. **Default: false**
     - *timeout* - [optional] set a custom request timeout in milliseconds. **Default: 5000**
 #### General device configuration fields
 - `name` [required]